supriya-raj/asset-compare-git-webpack-plugin/README.md

 Type: `String`<br>
 Required: `True`

-This is the only required option for the plugin to work.
+This is a required option for the plugin to work.
 Create a github gist and pass the gist_id here.
 This gist will be used to store/update the asset sizes of the base branch

 ### `options.base_branch`